MShadowCore/MShadow/README.md

 What is MShadow?
 ----------------

-Pyrk is an experimental digital currency that enables anonymous, instant payments to anyone, anywhere in the world.
+MShadow is an experimental digital currency that enables anonymous, instant payments to anyone, anywhere in the world.
 Pyrk uses peer-to-peer technology to operate with no central authority: managing transactions and issuing money are carried out collectively by the network.
-Pyrk is the name of the open source software which enables the use of this currency.
+MShadow is the name of the open source software which enables the use of this currency.

 License